What is Azure AD Privileged Identity Management?

 As a Privileged Role Administrator you can:

 - Specify approver users and/or groups to approve requests

 - View request and approval history for all privileged roles

-As a designated approver, you can:
+As an approver, you can:

 - View pending approvals (requests)

 - Approve or reject requests for role elevation (single and/or bulk)

 - Provide justification for my approval/rejection

 - Request activation of a role that requires approval

 - View the status of your request to activate